I

 FSP is the 1860 1d (used).
 If I find an

 inexpensive Britannia, I will include that in the pages.
-1.11 France's first real and sensibly priced commemorative is

-from the 1924 Olympic Games set.
 1.12 The Penny Black FDC is the 'Kirkcudbright cover', with

 ten Penny Blacks.
 More than 70 first-day Penny Black covers are known, but only